 Managing Back Pain

-Regardless the cause, you should remedy pain in the lower back before it develops into something more severe and chronic.
+Regardless the cause but specially if you are in an auto accident injury rehab program, you should remedy pain in the lower back before it develops into something more severe and chronic.
 Here are a few simple ways to manage the pain at home:

 1. Ice, Then Heat

 If your back pain is the result of an injury, icing it for the first 24 to 48 hours can help reduce inflammation and alleviate some of the pain, as heating it could aggravate the inflammation.
 After 48 hours, heating it would be better if you cannot withstand the cold.
 Ensure you do not exceed 20 minutes regardless of whether you choose to heat or cool so as not to irritate your skin.

 A strong back can help circumvent future episodes of back pain.
 Focus on exercises that strengthen your lower back muscles and improve flexibility.
 Here are some simple exercises for you to try: